QIAGEN and Myriad Genetics develop distributable homologous recombination deficiency test for global research and companion diagnostics applications

 “Our partnership with Myriad Genetics underscores a shared commitment to advancing cancer diagnostics.
 Together, we aim to broaden the accessibility of HRD tests, allowing an increasing number of cancer patients to benefit from tailored treatments,” said Fernando Beils, Senior Vice President and head of the Molecular Diagnostics Business Area.
 “By introducing a distributable HRD test, we anticipate a reduction in the time required for therapy decisions, a decrease in associated costs, and shorter turnaround times compared to outsourced testing, ultimately benefitting the patients.”

-The MyChoice CDx assay can identify 34% more tumors with HRD using the GIS score compared to other methods only using percent loss of heterozygosity (%LOH)[1].
-Given that approximately 48% of ovarian cancer tumors exhibit HRD[2], often due to specific mutations within the tumor, expanding access to this assay is vital for advancing personalized medicine and ensuring that patients receive the most appropriate treatments.
+The MyChoice CDx assay can identify 34% more tumors with HRD using the GIS score compared to other methods only using percent loss of heterozygosity (%LOH)1.
+Given that approximately 48% of ovarian cancer tumors exhibit HRD2, often due to specific mutations within the tumor, expanding access to this assay is vital for advancing personalized medicine and ensuring that patients receive the most appropriate treatments.

 QIAGEN will manage the development and distribution of the kit-based HRD test outside of the United States.
 The IP license grants QIAGEN the capability to collaborate with pharmaceutical partners to create an IVD-validated test, intended for use as a companion diagnostic outside of the United States.
 The combined regulatory expertise of QIAGEN and Myriad enables seamless compliance and integration in clinical and companion diagnostic applications.

 QIAGEN’s QIAseq panels enable efficient and accurate NGS library preparation.
-Over 4 million samples have been processed with QIAseq panels for cancer testing applications.[3]
+Over 4 million samples have been processed with QIAseq panels for cancer testing applications.3

 QIAGEN has master collaboration agreements to develop and commercialize companion diagnostics with more than 30 global pharma and biotech companies – a deep pipeline that helps advance precision medicine in diverse disease indications, tailoring a patient’s treatment to the genetic profile identified by companion diagnostics testing.
 Myriad has provided testing support for hundreds of clinical trials, has obtained 10 companion diagnostic approvals from the FDA and PMDA, and anticipates that the QIAGEN partnership will drive the expansion of the Myriad’s oncology products portfolio.